ConduitIO/conduit-connector-s3/README.md

   mode it is and what object it last read.
 The _maxLastModifiedDate_ will be used when changing to CDC mode, the iterator will capture changes that happened after that.

-* CDC mode: this mode iterates through the S3 bucket every `polling-period` and captures new actions made on the bucket. the _Position_ during this mode is the object key attached to an underscore, a "c" for CDC, and the object's _lastModifiedDate_ in seconds.
+* CDC mode: this mode iterates through the S3 bucket every `pollingPeriod` and captures new actions made on the bucket. the _Position_ during this mode is the object key attached to an underscore, a "c" for CDC, and the object's _lastModifiedDate_ in seconds.
   As an example: "thisIsAKey_c1634049397".